220418-UTA-SH-Java-Enterprise/training-repo/projects/Project 1/Project 1.md

 ## Presentation
 - Finalized version of custom ORM and web application must be pushed to repository within this organization by the presentation date (**May 18th, 2022**)
-- 10-15 minute live demonstration of the web application (that leverages your custom ORM); demonstration will be performed using Postman to query your API's endpoints
+- 10-15 minute live demonstration of the web application (that leverages your custom ORM/persistence app); demonstration will be performed using Postman to query your API's endpoints

 ### Resources for researching ORMs
 - [What is an ORM?](https://blog.bitsrc.io/what-is-an-orm-and-why-you-should-use-it-b2b6f75f5e2a)